-Our Careers Centre offers a range of services, delivered through a programme of careers workshops, employer activities and individual support.

-The Careers Centre will help you develop your employability and launch a successful and rewarding career when you graduate.
-You can also visit the University-wide Career Development and Employability Services (CDES) for further support and opportunities.
+Explore a comprehensive range of services tailored exclusively for Business School students.
+Receive personalised support, participate in career workshops and engage in employer activities.
+Our Careers Centre will empower and guide you as you cultivate essential skills for a fulfilling career after graduation.
+You can also visit the University-wide Career Development and Employability Services (CDES).